 We may from time to time give users the opportunity to participate in online surveys to provide feedback on aspects of our ministry.
-These surveys are always optional, and data collected in them will only be used in aggregate, to better understand how people respond to our ministry efforts and how those efforts might be improved.
+These surveys are always optional, and data collected in them will only be used to provide more personalized content, as well as to better understand how people respond to our ministry efforts and how those efforts might be improved.

 The Way We Use Personal Information